By Jonathan Griffin. Editor, SEO Consultant, & Developer.

 Rank Risk Index

-The Rank Risk Index tracker shows a definite spike in volatility on Jan 24, 2016, with several lesser spikes around one to two weeks prior.
+The Rank Risk Index tracker shows a definite spike in volatility on January 24th, 2016, with several lesser peaks around one to two weeks prior.
 A simple spike such as this is typical of minor changes, or testing.
-Any larger Google Updates tend to be rolled out over several days, so at least on first look, nothing significant appears to be happening.
+Any more substantial Google Updates tend to be rolled out over several days, so at least on first look, nothing significant appears to be happening.

-The MozCast weather report does show some volatility on the January 23, but like the Rank Risk Index it also picks up on some significant volatility on the 7th and 10 January too.
+The MozCast weather report does show some volatility on the January 23rd, but like the Rank Risk Index, it also picks up on the significant fluctuations on the 7th and 10 January too.

 Google Grump is probably one of our favorite tracking tools.
 As you will see in the next section, you can filter the volatility by Desktop, Mobile, and by Country to gain real insight into what might be happening in the SERPs.
 First, we will look at the Global chart: